Course Outline

 Students will be responsible for writing up each field trip.
 These assignments should be short (1-2 pages) and will be due one week following the field trip.
 While each field trip will vary in its objectives and significance, write-ups should include the following topics:

-The class will undertake two lab projects investigating aspects of air pollution measurement in the Prince George region.
+Students will undertake one of two lab projects investigating aspects of air pollution measurement in the Prince George region.
 The projects will be done as a group and each will have a single report submitted.
-Each member of the group will document their contribution to the projects and assess the participation of all group members allowing a mark adjustment for individuals based on participation and contribution. discussed early in the semester.
-The projects will each include the following deliverables that will be graded: an outline and preliminary bibliography (worth 10% of project grade [P2 - out/bib/abstract 20%)]; a powerpoint presentation of the key findings (worth 20% of the project grade [P2 - poster for conference 40%]); a first draft of the full project report that includes a literature review one per group, worth 50% of the project grade [P2 - final poster/ppt with full analysis 40%]); a final draft of the project report that incorporates instructor feedback on the first draft (worth 20% of the project grade).
+Each member of the group will document their contribution to the projects and assess the participation of all group members allowing a mark adjustment for individuals based on participation and contribution.
+Details of the lab projects will be discussed early in the semester.
+The projects will each include the following deliverables that will be graded: an outline and preliminary bibliography (worth 10% of project grade); a powerpoint presentation of the key findings (worth 20% of the project grade); a first draft of the full project report that includes a literature review one per group, worth 50% of the project grade); a final draft of the project report that incorporates instructor feedback on the first draft (worth 20% of the project grade).
 See the schedule for due dates for each of these items.

 Reach out for success